Environment of the United States: Climate

-Following World War II, the West's cities experienced an economic and population boom.
-The population growth, mostly in the Southwest, has strained water and power resources, with water diverted from agricultural uses to major population centers, such as Las Vegas and Los Angeles.
+Following World War II, cities in the southern and western region experienced an economic and population boom.
+The population growth in the Southwest, has strained water and power resources, with water diverted from agricultural uses to major population centers, such as Las Vegas and Los Angeles.
 According to the California Department of Water Resources, if more supplies are not found by 2020, residents will face a water shortfall nearly as great as the amount consumed today.

-The United States mainland contains a total of nine distinct regional climates.
-Those include Northwestern region, the High plains, Midwest/Ohio valley region, New England/mid Atlantic, Southeast, Southern region, and Southwestern region.
+The United States mainland contains a total of seven distinct regional climates.
+Those include high elevation Northwestern region, the Pacific Northwest, the High plains, Midwest/Ohio valley/New England, Mid Atlantic/Southeast, Southern region, and Southwestern region.
 Each region contains different states and has their own climate and temperatures throughout the year.